Creator Financial Setup Framework

 How does Notion fit into the Creator Financial Setup Framework?

-The Business Financial Stack is a sequential system that connects business formation (Bizee), compliance (EIN), banking (Mercury), payments (Stripe), accounting (QuickBooks), and decision-making (Notion) into one operational flow from idea to tax filing.
+THe Business Financial Stack is a sequential system that connects business formation (Bizee), compliance (EIN), banking (Mercury), payments (Stripe), accounting (QuickBooks), and decision-making (Notion) into one operational flow from idea to tax filing.